willyvaessen/100DaysofCode/README.md

 To define the best layout, I'm making the following assumptions:
 Most monitors are HD (1920x1080 pixels) which is a pretty good point to start from for larger screens.
-I use an iPhone 13 mini, which has a 375x667 pixels resolution.
+I use an iPhone 13 mini, which has a 375x667 pixel resolution.
 I want my (mobile) site to look good on my phone as well, so I'll use that as a reference.
-I use an iPad mini 6 for most of my media consumption which has a resolution of 2266x1488 resolution.
+I use iPad mini 6 for most of my media consumption which has a resolution of 2266x1488 resolution.
 I'm not sure yet how that translates to websites, but so far it looked good on my iPad.
-- The Firefox developer tools use an 810x1080 resolution for iPadOS emulation.
+- The Firefox developer tools use a 810x1080 resolution for iPadOS emulation.
 - Chrome developer tools use 768 x 1024 for iPad mini and 720x1180 for iPad Air emulation

 ## 10 August 2023
 Yesterday was a little less successful as I hoped.
-I din't really get a lot of time to code and when I did have some time late night, I was so dumb to delete the one html file that had some progress.
+I didn't really get a lot of time to code, and when
+I did have some time late night, I was so foolish to delete the one html file that had some progress.
 Today I'm starting over to make up for what went wrong yesterday.

 ## 11 August 2023
 Today I didn't have a lot of time to work on the site layout.
 During late night hours, I came up with the idea of filling my content area with the contents of a markdown file and I stumbled upon the Showdown markdown to HTML converter.
-I played around with it a little and I like it, although I have some tweaking to do.
+I played around with it a little, and I like it, although I have some tweaking to do.

 ## 12 August 2023
 Really not much coding today, rather browsing the Wayback Machine looking at old copies of what used to be my websites.